-NEW FOR SCHOOL YEAR 2022-2023
+UPDATES FOR SCHOOL YEAR 2023-2024

-The following updates are new for school year 2022-23 budgets.
+Below are key updates for the school year 2023-24 budgets.

-After school budget allocations are released to principals, in order to build the school budget for the following school year, the principal or designee should share the budget plan with the Building Committee prior to the final submission of the budget.
+Please note- after school budget allocations are released to Principals, the Principal or designee should share the budget plan for the next school year with the Building Committee.
+This should be done prior to submission of the final budget, which takes place during the third phase of school budget meetings.